Richard Roberts - Obituary

-Richard F. "Dick" Roberts, 83, of Chippewa Township, passed away peacefully surrounded by his loving family on Friday, July 10, 2020 in his residence.
+Richard "Dick" F. Roberts, 83, of Chippewa Twp., passed away peacefully surrounded by his loving family on Friday, July 10, 2020, in his residence.

-Born October 1, 1936, in Eighty Four, a son of the late Guy and Thelma Freeman Roberts.

 In addition to his parents, he was preceded in death by four brothers, George, James, Robert and Howard Roberts.